akselsio/blog/_posts/2016-12-19-raspberry-pi-email-notification.md

 </small>
 </small>
 </small>
-,you'll have to change this section also.
+,you will have to change this section as well.

 <br />